by-student-2017/xtb-6.3.0_Ubuntu18.04LTS/README.md

 7. ./install.sh

-Mabye, Ubuntu 20.04 LTS and Debian 10.0 can do it.
+Maybe, Ubuntu 20.04 LTS and Debian 10.0 could do it.

 -----